Mean-variance portfolio selection under partial information with drift uncertainty: Numerical schemes based on Malliavin calculus

 Using the aforementioned algorithms, we generate the following figures.

-It can be seen from Figures 1 , 2, 3 , 4 that our new numerical scheme well simulate the true processes $X(t)$ and $Z(t)$.
-The curves of $X(t)$ and $Z(t)$ generated by the new numerical scheme are almost the same as the true processes.
-In contrast, the paths generated by the old numerical scheme are relative rough, which is because the old algorithm takes double-partition that sacrifices the accuracy.
-As time goes by, for the process $X(t)$, both numerical schemes converge to the true process; our new algorithm, however, converges much more quickly even when there are 100 discrete intervals; while the process $Z(t)$ generated by the old algorithm converges slowly to the true process at terminal time.
-By Theorem \ref{error analysis} and from the numerical results above, we can conclude that the numerical scheme we proposed is much efficient.
+It can be seen from Figures \ref{figure1}, \ref{figure2}, \ref{figure3}, \ref{figure4} that our new numerical scheme well approximated the true processes $X(t)$ and $Z(t)$.
+The curves of $X(t)$ and $Z(t)$ generated by the new scheme are almost the same as the true processes.
+In contrast, the paths generated by the old scheme are relatively far off due to the double-partition which is the main drawback in that scheme.
+The new algorithm overcomes this drawback by using the Malliavin calculus.

-Now we apply our efficient numerical scheme to simulate the wealth process $Y_t$ and the admissible process $u_t$ for the drift uncertainty model.
+Finally, we apply our efficient numerical scheme to simulate the wealth process $Y_t$ and the optimal control $u_t$ for the drift uncertainty model.